parsa-epfl/cloudsuite/README.md

 # How to Run #

-For more details on how to run the workloads, please follow the individual workload documentation here:
+For more details on how to run the workloads, please follow each workload's documentation:

 - [Data Analytics](docs/benchmarks/data-analytics.md)
 - [Data Caching](docs/benchmarks/data-caching.md)